Yves33/wxgpx/src/docs/README.md

 4.11 Exemple scripts:
 ---------------------

-I’ve tried to provide some scripts examples.
+I've tried to provide some scripts examples.
 Some are heavily commented, some other are not!

 - Average_above_speed
 A very simple script showing how to use wxQuery to display a simple Graphical user interface and output some results to shell window.